 Ultimately what all this adds up to is a drop in your team’s productivity levels.
 Not only does this harm your team’s development, but it can also harm the company’s bottom line.

-The estimated cost of poor communication is $26,041 per employee each year – according to the Holmes Report in 2011.
+The estimated cost of office miscommunication is $26,041 per employee each year – according to the Holmes Report in 2011.

-Well over half of US workers have committed a miscommunication in the workplace
+Well over half of US workers have committed an office miscommunication in the workplace

 56% of the 1,500 US workers surveyed said they had committed a workplace miscommunication of some form.